DreamyRainforest/Class_Activation_Mapping_Ensemble_Attack/README.md

 numpy 1.21.6
 pillow 9.5.0
 # Experiments:
-The code consists of 3 Python scripts.
-Before running the code, please download the data (https://pan.baidu.com/s/1MEjNh6evha2hcdrQXjNv8w?pwd=yzza).
-The data is then placed in benign_image/.
-Please calculate the class activation map (https://github.com/frgfm/torch-cam) and place it in CAM/
+The code consists of three Python scripts.
+Before running the code, you need to complete the following two steps:

+Download Data: Download the data from the provided link (https://pan.baidu.com/s/1MEjNh6evha2hcdrQXjNv8w?pwd=yzza) and place it in the benign_image/ directory.

+Calculate Class Activation Maps (CAM): Compute the class activation maps and place them in the CAM/ directory.

 # Running the code